jmarubay/course-dbt/greenery/0_project answers/03-week/README.md

 We’re starting to think about granting permissions to our dbt models in our snowflake database so that other roles can have access to them.

 ## Add a post hook to your project to apply grants to the role “reporting”.
+**Answer:** I added a post-hook to all models under /marts/.
+Defined on the dbt_project.yml file.

 You can use the grant macro example from this week!